OsamaWaqarA/password/README.md

-This was my first semister project i build myself it was a solo project have learned a lot since then.
+This was my first semester project, and it was a solo project.
+I have learned a lot since then.
+But this was my 3rd try to make a password manager i have build a total of 4 the new one is a website